javolo/octet/octet/src/examples/AssignmentOne/README.md

 advice to have two background images and when the camera is fully aligned with the second one move the first one to the right of the second and repeat the process again and again to have infinite screen effect.

+# 5. COINS

+As part of make more interesting the game I included some coins so when the player takes them the score is incremented.
+I defined some static coins and include the logic in the jump effect to when the player collision with the coin update the score accordingly.

+To include new features to the game I made the coins move each frame its position.
+I created a function (**"update_coin_position"**) so each coin rotate a specific angle.
+I also made an auxiliar function in the sprite class (**"rotate_sprite_y"**) that rotates in the y axis the image of the coin.
+The coins only rotate when they are active, once they have been taken I don´t do it.

+# 8. SOUNDS

+The last thing I´ve included in the game is the jump and coin sounds.
+So when the player jump I play this sound and when the player take a coin reproduce the corresponding sound.
+One issue found is that mantaining the key_up pressed the sound repeated continuosly so I included a boolean variable (**"sound_on"**) so only at the beginning of the jump it´s played the sound.
+Then it´s invalidated until the floor is touched for the player.

 # 9. PROBLEMS FOUND

 ## 9.1 Border removal